AdvancedPCB Explains Single, Double-Sided and Multi-Layer PCBs

 Posted 1/3/2013 by AdvancedPCB

-When you are in the process of building your printed circuit boards it is important to understand the differences between types of PCBs so you choose the one that will be best for your application.
-AdvancedPCB is here to help you get PCBs you need and offers tips to get you started in the right direction.
-Single sided boards are made from rigid laminate with copper on one side of varying thickness.
+When you are in the process of building your Printed Circuit Boards, it is important to understand the differences between types of Printed Circuit Boards so you choose the one that will be best for your application.
+AdvancedPCB is here to help you get the Printed Circuit Boards you need and offers tips to get you started in the right direction.
+Single-sided boards are made from rigid laminate with copper on one side of varying thickness.
 Double-sided boards differ in that they have copper on both sides of the laminate.
 A multi-layer PCB has copper foil on the top and bottom and “inner layer” cores.
-Each type of PCB has its own unique advantages so work with an AdvancedPCB expert to get the one that is best for you.
+These multi-layer PCBs are commonly used in more complex electronic designs that require higher density and improved signal integrity.
+Each type of PCB has its own unique advantages, so work with an AdvancedPCB expert to get the one that is best for you.

 Designing Your PCB with Software from AdvancedPCB